Washboarding bees arockin’ and alickin’

 Some beekeepers have noticed that washboarding occurs more frequently at the end of a nectar flow and others swear the bees will “clean up” any particles you place on the hive entrance.
 Other sources claim the behavior “polishes” the surface and thus eliminates rough spots where pathogenic organisms might congregate.
 Beyond speculation, however, no one has been able to provide a concrete explanation.

-For a really cool video of washboarding, click on the link below.
+For a really cool video of rocking bees, click on the link below.
 If you look carefully, you will notice that the rear four legs of each bee tend to stay in one place, while the front two legs do all the work.
 This outstanding video was provided by Alexander Wild.